Well, not between Sunrise and Sunset - the sky is far too bright.

 At about 10 km, the height of Mount Everest or the cruising height of a passenger aircraft, you are above more than 90% of it.

 Tiny particles in the atmosphere, dust and pollen, droplets of water and crystals of ice, even the molecules of the gases in the air, scatter the light of the Sun.
 Some of the light from the Sun reaches us directly from the Sun but most comes from every part of the sky where it has been scattered by the atmosphere - this is why it is still bright when the Sun itself goes behind a cloud.
-So during the day the whole sky is quite bright, too bright to see the stars (and also the planets but they have their own Pages about when you can see them at night, this Page is only about the stars).
+So during the day the whole sky is quite bright, too bright to see the stars (and also the planets).

 The Moon has no atmosphere, neither does space of course, so from the Moon or a spacecraft the sky is totally black even when it is “daytime.”

-But you do not usually see the stars in photographs taken from the Moon because the people taking the photographs are not on the Moon to look at the stars, and so are not using the right cameras and settings to show them, in the same way that people on the Earth cannot take photographs of the stars with ordinary settings on ordinary cameras.
+But you do not usually see the stars in photographs taken from the Moon because the people taking the photographs are not on the Moon to look at the stars, and so are not using the right cameras and settings to show them.
+In the same way people on the Earth can take photographs of the stars, but not with ordinary settings on ordinary cameras.

 Sunlight is actually “all the colours of the rainbow” - this is explained on another Page, but which is nothing to do with astronomy.
 The different wavelengths of the sunlight are scattered in different ways, depending upon the size of the particles and the angle at which the Sun strikes them, so during the day the sky is usually blue, but near Sunrise and Sunset (or after a volcanic eruption or a desert sandstorm, when there is a lot of ash and dust in the air) it may be different colours.
 Ice crystals also scatter light in this way so although fresh snow is white when you look down on it it is blue if you look through it so the light inside ice caves is blue: do a web search on “ice caves” for some wonderful images.